atomic-research/CS-aids-prediction/README.md

 # CS-aids-prediction
-This repository contains all files pertaining to the project "CS aids prediction of the unexpected".
+This repository contains files pertaining to the project "CS aids prediction of the unexpected", with the exception of large raw-data eye-tracking files.
+Nevertheless, the steps to create transformed data can be found in the scripts.